-- Major classical and contemporary theoretical perspectives in sociology. - A range of methodological perspectives and the philosophical assumptions that underpin them. - An appreciation of the intellectual and historical context of the emergence of sociology and the study of society. - Key concepts in the critical analysis of social inequality. - Strategies used to address social inequality. - An understanding of the potential for sociological knowledge to effect social change. - The relationship of the individual to society. - The core schools of criminological thought, their history, contemporary relevance and applications. - Contemporary issues in criminology. - The processes involved in criminal justice. - The principles which influence crime and punishment in practice, and criminal behaviour and punitive measures at the disposal of the legal system. - Current debates on the explanations of crime. - Cultural aspects of crime and criminology. - Research methods in relation to crime and criminology and related disciplines.
+- Major classical and contemporary theoretical perspectives in sociology. - A range of methodological perspectives and the philosophical assumptions that underpin them. - An appreciation of the intellectual and historical context of the emergence of sociology and the study of society. - Key concepts in the critical analysis of social inequality. - Strategies used to address social inequality. - An understanding of the potential for sociological knowledge to effect social change. - The relationship of the individual to society.

-- Knowledge and understanding are acquired through formal lectures, student-led seminars, tutor led seminars and other directed independent learning activities including moodle based learning at every stage. - Knowledge is assessed by a number of methods, including, examinations, coursework oral presentations, group work, including moodle based assessments and project work. - Assessment criteria are published widely.
+- Knowledge and understanding are acquired through formal lectures, student-led seminars, tutor led seminars and other directed independent learning activities at every stage including Moodle based learning. - Knowledge is assessed by a number of methods, including, examinations, coursework, oral presentations, group work, and project work, Moodle based assessment. - Assessment criteria are published widely.
 Minimum standards of referencing and citation are specified.
 Anonymous marking systems are in place, where appropriate, for assessments of all kinds.